mickelson/attract/Readme.md

       - [Emulator]-[ArtLabel].xxx  (i.e. "mame-marquee.png")
       - [ArtLabel].xxx  (i.e. "marquee.png")

-   * If no files are found matching the above rules, then the artwork/movie is left blank.
+   * If no files are found matching the above rules, then the artwork is not drawn.

+   Attract-Mode gives preference to videos over images when checking for artwork matches.
+If no video or image match is found, Attract-Mode will then check for a subdirectory that meets the match criteria.
+If a subdirectory is located (i.e. a "pacman" directory in the configured artwork path) then Attract-Mode will then pick a random video or image from that directory (with a preference for videos).

 **LAYOUTS:** See: [Layouts.md][]